 - Taking kids on trips or vacations

 Child Advocacy Centers see cases that run the gamut in the way groomers prey on children.
 Children cannot discern the ulterior motives behind the predators.
+There are six general stages of grooming you can read about here.
 And predators will use any means available to make a child believe they have no choice but to follow along.

 How parents can react to grooming and exploitation